 To make things a bit easier, here are a few tips:

-- It's OK if they speak during the test.
+- It is OK if they speak during the test.
 Retrospective Think Aloud suggests that you encourage the users to perform the test without comments and review it together afterwards.
 However, some people want to speak their mind during the test.
-Thats OK, and here's why: What they want to say is probably important feedback to you, and there’s a risk that they’ll forget it if they're asked to bring it up in the retrospective phase.
+That's OK, and here's why: What they want to say is probably important feedback to you, and there’s a risk that they’ll forget it if they're asked to bring it up in the retrospective phase.
 Also, making people feel comfortable is more important than invariably sticking to "the protocol".

-- Note taking can be done, both during the test, and while replaying the video recording.
+- Note-taking can be done, both during the test, and while replaying the video recording.
 Even though you are recording the test, you should be aware and alert.
 Some user comments, hiccups, or sudden insight might be good to note right away, as they might not be caught on the recording.

-When the task is completed and you've stopped the recording, it's a good opportunity for a quick debrief before jumping in to the replaying.
+When the task is completed and you have stopped the recording, it's a good opportunity for a quick debrief before jumping in to the replaying.
 The debriefing could just be a quick question about their general impression of the test.
 Or, it could be refilling their coffee.
 There are actually two practical reasons for doing this: